-General principles
+General Principles

-These Accounts summarise the Council's transactions for the 2017/18 financial year and its position at the year-end of 31 March 2018.
+The Accounts summarise the Council's transactions for the 2018-19 financial year and its position at the year-end of 31 March 2019.
 The Council is required to prepare an annual Statement of Accounts by the Local Authority Accounts (Scotland) Regulations 2014 and Section 12 of the Local Government in Scotland Act 2003 requires that they are prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18, supported by International Financial Reporting Standards (IFRS).
+These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, supported by International Financial Reporting Standards (IFRS) and statutory guidance under Section 12 of the 2003 Act.

-The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
-The accounts have been prepared on a Going Concern basis.
+The accounting convention adopted in the financial statements is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.

-A Accruals of income and expenditure
+A Accruals of Income and Expenditure